acn-sbuad/ava-kurs-databricks/README.md

 Databricks allows for data from various sources such as Azure Storage and [insert another storage source], but for simplicity, we will be manually uploading the data to the clusters file storage.

-1. Download the [Airbnb data set](listings.csv) and save it in a reasonable location
+1. Download the [Airbnb data set](listings.csv) and save it in a reasonable location.
+When the raw file is opened in a new browser window just right-click the page and click on `Save as`.

 2. In the menu select `Data` and then click `Create table`.